Skip to main content

 Make searching easy.

 NHS Service Finder works by retrieving service information from the Urgent and Emergency Care Directory of Services (UEC DoS) and the NHS website.
-This directory is maintained by regional teams across the country to make sure it’s as accurate and up to date as possible.
+These directories are maintained by regional teams across the country to make sure it’s as accurate and up to date as possible.

 Services need additional information to make them searchable.
 This means the results that appear in your search depend on how much of this information the regional teams have completed.